vizicist/palette/docs/using_resolume.md

 - Use the GUI to select different Snapshot presets.

 - To access and edit the parameters of the presets, click on the Preset button at the very top.
-You should then be able to access the pages for Sound, Visual, and Effect presets.
+You should then be able to access the pages for Visual, and Effect presets.
-tabs at the top of the GUI let you independently select presets for those things.

 - If it's not working, see below for debugging hints.